Grand Teton National Park, Wyoming, USA.

 On the recommendations of the park rangers, we choose the hiking trail “Taggart Lake Trail” to discover two glacial lakes, Taggart and Bradley Lakes.
-It is one of the best day hikes in the park.
+It is one of the most popular day hikes in the park (Duration 2-3 hours).
 The purpose of this “trail” situated at the foot of the Grand Teton range, is to be quickly and easily immersed into its wild environment, while enjoying breathtaking views on the mountain.
 No need to walk for hours to be in complete wilderness!

 On a very cool morning, we leave Colter Bay Village where we reach the Teton Park Road towards Jenny Lake.
 On the way, we benefit from the different viewpoints where visitors experience the scenary.
 It is breathtaking.

 We arrive at the car park, the starting point of the “Taggart Lake Trail”, located approximately at 3,5 miles south of the Jenny Lake Visitor Center.
 We already have a beautiful view of the rocky summits.

 A hundred yards further, the path joins to the left the “Beaver Creek Trail” (blue path on our map) and continues to the right, toward Taggart Lake.
 We walk in the direction of the lake.